Shane-Neeley/youtube-channel-pub/danger-predictor/README.md

 ## Morchella (Genus of morel mushroom) & More!
 Occurrence Prediction App

-Predict whether today is the day to run away from danger!robiotics!
+Predict whether today is the day to run away from danger!
+Probiotics!
 Be healthy and local.

 Gather historical weather data of dangerous sightings posted to iNaturalist.